A Complete Look At One of the Most Underrated Ski Resorts in Vermont : Pico Mountain

 Pico Mountain Hike

+Okay, another thing to do either in the winter or summer is hiking Pico.
 Pico Mountain hike is pretty cool, as the summit is at the top of the ski mountain.
 It is a total of 5.5 miles with an elevation gain of just under 2,000ft.
-I hiked it via Sherburne Pass, another trail that is right across the road is Deer Leap via Overlook Trail.
+I hiked it via Sherburne Pass, another trail that is right across the road, is Deer Leap via Overlook Trail.
 Deer Leap is a nice beginners hike in Vermont, being only about 2 miles round trip, with low elevation gain.
 It is tricky to find the parking lot, it will NOT be the huge parking lot across the street, that is for Pico Mountain.
 Dear Leap you park at the Inn, to the right, and there will be a trail (follow the AllTrails map and you should be able to figure out where to start).

 However, the hike up Pico is very nice, you can continue further once you get to Pico Peak and hike onto Killington Peak, via Sherburne Pass, making this an 11.4 mile hike instead of a 5.5 mile hike round trip.
 Here is the AllTrails link if you wish to do so.
 Also, here is the link to only hike Pico Mountain.
 You can hike Killington on it’s own as well, and it is one of the five 4,000 footers in Vermont.
 I hiked Killington via the Bucklin Trail, which is about 7.4 miles with an elevation gain of almost 2,500ft.
 I enjoyed this hike and would recommend it.